Why are the results not what I expect?

 ?

 Chunking like that demonstrated immediately above is very commonly used in many LM applications, notably including by almost all commercial API providers.
 The previous section also demonstrates that it can and does improve the results of “pkgmatch”.
-And yet it is not used here, for reason we now explain.
+Chunking like that is nevertheless not used here, because each additional permutation requires additional calls to the ollama model used to generate the embeddings, and that is generally the most time-consuming part of generating results from this package.

 Recommendations for improving results